postmates/configurable-hpa/README.md

 - (done) Check RBAC rules
 - (done) Check how several chpa objects works together
 - (done) Check OWNERship (solution: add `--cascade=false` parameter)
+- Add unittests to the CI pipeline
+- Add e2e tests
 - Add "events" system to the chpa (as in hpa) to show problems/events with each particular deployment scaling process
-- Add e2e tests
 - Add more checks into `isHPAValid` and `isHPASpecValid`
 - Check how to deal with CHPA version change v1beta1 -> v1beta2
 - (probably) log